-The Fund terms and conditions stipulate the possibility of subscribing to the units on each valuation day.
+The Fund terms and conditions stipulate the possibility of subscribing and redeeming the units on each valuation day.
 Therefore, the Fund is exposed to the liquidity risk resulting from the payment of the redemptions at any time.
-Fund securities are easily realisable and can be liquidated at any time.
 However, the Fund's manager has developed the Fund's liquidity guidelines and monitors the liquidity requirements regularly to ensure that there are sufficient funds to fulfil any obligations as they arise, either through new subscriptions, liquidation of the investment portfolio, or obtaining funding from related parties.